Metal to Wigner-Mott insulator transition in two-leg ladders: Introduction to the model and bosonization

 along with total and relative combinations of the two bands:

 where $\mu = \rho,\sigma$.
 The various combinations of the $\phi_{a\alpha}$ are defined analogously.
-These transformations will then preserve the commutation relations of Eq.~\ref{eqn:comm_relations}.
-With this convention the total density of electrons can be seen to be
+These transformations will then preserve the commutation relations of Eqs.~(\ref{eqn:comm_relations}).
+With this convention, the total density of electrons can be seen to be

-where we used Eq.~\ref{eqn:Luttinger} to insert $2\nu_c$.
+where we used Eq.~(\ref{eqn:Luttinger}) to insert $2\nu_c$.
 The total charge density of the system is $2\nu_c$, so we see that $\theta_{\rho+}$ represents the long-wavelength fluctuations of the total charge density.
 Thus any insulating phase of the triangular strip will be characterized by a $\theta_{\rho+}$ which is gapped out.